shivannis/xandr-docs-public/xandr-docs/monetize/working-with-programmable-splits.md

 ---
 title: Microsoft Monetize - Working with Programmable Splits
-description: The article explains programmable splits for targeting that is offered by Augmented Line Items (ALIs), budget, and optimization. ms.date: 10/28/2023
+description: Explore programmable splits for targeting that is offered by Augmented Line Items (ALIs), budget, and optimization for precise ad delivery. ms.date: 10/28/2023
 ---